 With labor and human contact at record lows, the foodservice industry was hungry for disrupting innovations.
 In fast food chains, ordering kiosks became more of a rule than an exception, and touchless soda dispensers were introduced at burger joints.
 These expensive adoptions weren’t installed just to be uninstalled a few months later.
 If anything, they will only get better as time goes on.

-Innovations outside the brick and mortar also took the stage.
+Innovations outside the brick-and-mortar also took the stage.
 Salad robots, pizza machines, and smart fridges allowed food operators to open in busy locations and sell 24/7.
-These solutions do not require onsite labor and gave operators a new revenue stream they could enjoy without the sacrifice of opening another brick and mortar location.
-Today, in a new normal, these foodtech solutions are no longer a part of Plan B. Rather, these technologies empower creators to meet customers on their terms and grow same store sales while honoring their own lifestyles.
+These solutions do not require onsite labor and give operators a new revenue stream they could enjoy without the sacrifice of opening another brick-and-mortar location.
+Today, in a new normal, these foodtech solutions are no longer a part of Plan B. Rather, these technologies empower creators to meet customers on their terms and grow same-store sales while honoring their own lifestyles.

-Delivery and take out are manifestations of what is called off-premises dining, or eating in a location other than where the food was purchased.
-Dining at home became the norm during the pandemic: drive-thru sales increased by 47%, and delivery rose 85% for quick service restaurants (franchise.com).
-To meet this new demand, operators shifted resources to hiring for delivery drivers, expanded to multi-lane drive thrus, and moved staff outside to take orders from cars by tablet.
+Delivery and takeout are manifestations of what is called off-premises dining, or eating in a location other than where the food was purchased.
+Dining at home became the norm during the pandemic: drive-thru sales increased by 47%, and delivery rose by 85% for quick-service restaurants (franchise.com).
+To meet this new demand, operators shifted resources to hiring delivery drivers, expanded to multi-lane drive-thrus, and moved staff outside to take orders from cars by tablet.

 Dining off-premises doesn’t seem to be going away.

-Looking forward, more food entrepreneurs will skip dine-in all together and go straight for delivery and takeout.
+Looking forward, more food entrepreneurs will skip dine-in altogether and go straight for delivery and takeout.
 Many old and new establishments will execute this model through ghost kitchens.